j4cegh/epochcord/README.md

 # EpochCord
 EpochCord is a little app that allows you to make Discord dynamic timestamps faster!

+# Download
+You can download the latest release here:

 # Why
 I'm a beginner coder and this is training my coding skills; I don't expect people to use it.